Third session of the 14th National People's Congress: March 9

-The Congress convened a press conference in the press conference hall of the Media Center on March 9.
+The Congress convened a press conference in the press conference hall of the Media Center on 9 March.
 The event was attended by Minister of Civil Affairs Lu Zhiyuan, Minister of Human Resources and Social Security Wang Xiaoping, Minister of Housing and Urban–Rural Development Ni Hong, and Director of the National Health Commission Lei Haichao.
 The speakers were invited to address questions from Chinese and foreign journalists regarding civil affairs, employment and social security, housing, health, and other topics.

 March 10

 The plenary session of delegations reviewed the report on the activities of the Standing Committee of the National People's Congress, the report on the Supreme People's Court, and the report on the Supreme People's Procuratorate; it also deliberated on three draft resolutions concerning the government's report, the annual plan, and the annual budget.

 March 11

-On March 11, delegates held a group meeting to evaluate three draft resolutions regarding the reports on the activities of the Standing Committee of the National People's Congress (NPC), the Supreme People's Court, and the Supreme People's Procuratorate; the third plenary session of the Delegates' Assembly (closing session) was also held.
+On 11 March, delegates held a group meeting to evaluate three draft resolutions regarding the reports on the activities of the Standing Committee of the National People's Congress (NPC), the Supreme People's Court, and the Supreme People's Procuratorate; the third plenary session of the Delegates' Assembly (closing session) was also held.
 The third session of the 14th National People's Congress (NPC) concluded in the afternoon at the Great Hall of the People.
 NPC Chairman Zhao Leji was absent from the Congress due to a respiratory infection, and NPC Vice-chairman Li Hongzhong presided over the closing session.

-The Decree of the President of China No. 45 was signed by President Xi Jinping on March 11, which stated that the Decision of the National People's Congress on Amending the Law of the People's Republic of China on Representatives of the National People's Congress and Local People's Congresses at Various Levels was adopted by the Third Session of the Fourteenth National People's Congress of the People's Republic of China on March 11, 2025.
-The Decision is hereby promulgated to come into effect on March 12, 2025.
+The Decree of the President of China No. 45 was signed by President Xi Jinping on 11 March, which stated that the Decision of the National People's Congress on Amending the Law of the People's Republic of China on Representatives of the National People's Congress and Local People's Congresses at Various Levels was adopted by the Third Session of the Fourteenth National People's Congress of the People's Republic of China on 11 March and came into effect on 12 March.